 Based on these two observations, we ask a fundamental question: \textit{\textbf{Is it possible to predict directly from partially observed time series, avoiding the pitfalls of imputation while maintaining high accuracy?}} To answer this, we propose \textbf{C}onsistency-\textbf{R}egularized \textbf{I}nformation \textbf{B}ottleneck~(\MODEL), a novel framework that predicts directly from partially observed data, bypassing the issues associated with imputation.
 CRIB is built on the Information Bottleneck~(IB) principle, which enables it to learn a compressed representation that filters noise from missing values while preserving essential predictive signals.
 To achieve this, it employs a unified-variate attention mechanism to capture complex correlations from the sparse input and is trained with a consistency regularization scheme to enhance robustness, especially under high missing rates.

 Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=*]

-\item \textbf{Empirical analysis}: We perform a systematic empirical analysis of the dominant imputation-then-prediction paradigm for MTSF-M. We reveal that, guided only by a prediction objective, imputation modules can corrupt the observed data distribution and degrade prediction performance.
+\item \textbf{Empirical analysis}: We perform a systematic empirical study of dominant imputation-then-prediction paradigms for MTSF-M, showing that imputation modules guided only by the prediction objective can corrupt the observed data distribution and degrade prediction performance.

-\item \textbf{Method}: We propose a novel direct-prediction method, \MODEL, which removes the imputation completely. \MODEL is an IB-based method that integrates a unified-variate attention mechanism and consistency regularization to get refined representations, effectively balancing the tradeoff between filtering out noise and preserving task-relevant signals.
+\item \textbf{Method}: We propose a novel direct-prediction method, \MODEL, which removes the imputation step completely.
+Built on the Information Bottleneck principle, \MODEL integrates unified-variate attention and consistency regularization to learn refined representations that balance noise filtering and task-relevant information preservation.

-\item \textbf{Experiments}: We conduct comprehensive experiments on four real-world benchmarks and show that CRIB significantly outperforms existing state-of-the-art methods by an average of 18\%, especially under high missing rates.
-Our results validate the superiority of the proposed direct-prediction approach over the imputation-then-prediction paradigm.
+\item \textbf{Experiments}: Extensive experiments on four real-world benchmarks demonstrate that \MODEL significantly outperforms state-of-the-art methods by an average of 18\%, particularly under high missing rates, highlighting the advantage of direct prediction over imputation-then-prediction.

 \end{itemize}